0xAkuti/catlas/README.md

 # 🐾 Calas 🌍

 Catlas is a playful social app that lets you explore your neighborhood and the world.
 Snap a street cat, pin it on the map, and share the joy with cat lovers everywhere.
-Built in ETHIstanbul Sep 2025.
+Built for Base Batches 002: Builder Track.

 ## The Problem We're Solving